-Ed is a senior associate solicitor in the property litigation team.
+Ed is a senior associate in the property litigation team.

 He specialises in all aspects of property litigation and property dispute resolution.
-His areas of expertise include landlord and tenant disputes, rent and service charge recovery, possession proceedings, business lease renewals, dilapidations claims and contentious leasehold enfranchisement.
-Other specialisms include adverse possession, restrictive covenants and rights of way.
-Ed also advises in relation to the renewal and termination of telecoms leases.
+His areas of expertise include landlord and tenant disputes, business lease renewals, rent and service charge recovery, possession proceedings, and dilapidations claims.

 Ed has written several articles for industry publications such as the Estates Gazette, Property Week, and the Property Law Journal.
 He is a regular contributor to the Sunday Times 'Home Help' column and delivers seminars to real estate clients.

-He joined Russell-Cooke as a trainee solicitor in 2003 and qualified in 2005 and was promoted to senior associate in 2014.
+He joined Russell-Cooke as a trainee in 2003, qualified in 2005 and was promoted to senior associate in 2014.

 - Acted in a complex forfeiture case involving eight commercial units and six sets of solicitors